 Check your pressure gauge to see if it is below 1 pressure to see if this problem is caused by low pressure.
 If that’s the case, it could need to be repressurized.
 If an issue with your thermostat is causing intermittent heating and hot water, check the device’s manufacturer documentation for a possible solution; if none can be identified, we recommend contacting your manufacturer for assistance.

-If none of these alternatives work, we recommend contacting a certified engineer since issues like a broken motorized valve or a damaged diaphragm will require the help of a specialist.
+If none of these alternatives work, we recommend contacting a certified engineer since issues like Boiler service or a broken motorized valve or a damaged diaphragm will require the help of a specialist.

 4. Condensate Pipe That Has Frozen